Charitable Distribution Report

 Minnesota Association for Volunteer Administration (MAVA) – Maplewood, MN

-Grant Purpose: 2017 National Summit Volunteer Engagement Leadership: “Mapping our Future, Strengthening Our Voice”
+Grant Purpose: Follow-up to the 2017 National Summit Volunteer Engagement Leadership: “Mapping our Future, Strengthening Our Voice”

-Our foundation’s seed grants have leveraged larger funds to enable this first convening in a decade for volunteer engagement professionals.
+The Leighty Foundation seed grants leveraged larger funds to enable this first convening in a decade for volunteer engagement professionals.
 The empowerment of volunteer resources in new and innovative ways must be a critical strategy for organizations as they seek to accomplish their missions in the face of escalating needs and declining budgets.
-This event will be the first ever to bring funders and leaders in volunteer engagement together to create strategies for unleashing the time and talent that must accompany financial resources in order to meet community needs.
-We are proud to have a leadership role in this unique event.
+This event brought funders and leaders in volunteer engagement together to create strategies for unleashing the time and talent that must accompany financial resources in order to meet community needs.

 Minnesota Association for Volunteer Administration inspires excellence in leadership of volunteers to impact communities.

 Pikes Peak Volunteer Engagement Initiative (PPVEI) – Colorado Springs, CO

 A major funding area for The Leighty Foundation is building the capacity of our communities and nonprofit organizations to effectively engage an increased number of volunteers.
 Since 2011, Program Director, Jane Leighty Justis, initiated and led PPVEI in Colorado Springs.
 As a result of the foundation, and a team of local stakeholders contributing expertise as well as funding, a critical mass of close to thirty organizations have been provided with tools and encouragement to increase their competence in engaging volunteers.
 Participating organizations have shared their skills with colleagues, and have reported that strategic volunteer engagement has enabled them to strengthen and expand their missions while not dramatically increasing expenses.

 Center for Nonprofit Excellence – Colorado Springs, CO